gsfranca/gsfranca/README.md

 I'm improving my knowledge of JavaScript, intending to delve deeper into the Angular framework to expand my web development toolbox further.
 Furthermore, I am a student of IBM's P-TECH program, which aims to support students in the technology area through lectures and mentoring.

 I'm excited to explore the intersections between technology, creativity, and innovation.
-Let's connect and share ideas!
+Let's share ideas!
 <br><br>
 ## 💻 My HardSkills:
 ### The Main ones are: